PhysicsCodesLab/TensorLabXD.jl/docs/src/man/spaces.md

-dims(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the degeneracy dimensions corresponding to a tuple of sectors `s` for each of the spaces in the tensor product `P`. blockdim(V::ElementarySpace, c::Sector) = dim(V, c) # make ElementarySpace instances behave similar to ProductSpace instances blockdim(P::ProductSpace, c::Sector) # Return the total dimension of a coupled sector `c` in the product space Base.axes dual # returns the dual space (dual(a)==a^*); for product space the sequence of the vector spaces are reversed.
+dims(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Return the degeneracy dimensions corresponding to a tuple of sectors `s` for each of the spaces in the tensor product `P`. blockdim(V::ElementarySpace, c::Sector) = dim(V, c) # make ElementarySpace instances behave similar to ProductSpace instances blockdim(P::ProductSpace, c::Sector) # Return the total dimension of a coupled sector `c` in the product space hassector # whether a vector space `V` has a subspace corresponding to sector `a` with non-zero dimension hassector(P::ProductSpace{S, N}, s::NTuple{N, sectortype(S)}) # Query whether `P` has a non-zero degeneracy of sector `s`, representing a combination of sectors on the individual tensor indices.
+Base.axes
+dual # returns the dual space (dual(a)==a^*); for product space the sequence of the vector spaces are reversed.
 Base.adjoint(V::VectorSpace) = dual(V) # make V' as the dual of V